 In today’s world, the use of electronic media, or ‘screen time’, is practically unavoidable and can provide many benefits.
 However, it’s also a big contributor to sedentary behaviour in children.
-Sedentary behaviour is categorised by sitting or lying down (except when asleep).
+We categorise sedentary behaviour as sitting or lying down (except when asleep).
 This increase in sedentary behaviour means our kids are less physically active than they should be.

 There are four different types of screen time: